 - Numbness or tingling in your extremities

 If you have these symptoms, it’s essential that you get an evaluation as soon as possible.
 You could have nerve damage or worsening symptoms without proper treatment or surgery.

 High Line Rehab PT offers a range of treatments that can help relieve pain associated with a herniated disc.
 Initially, they evaluate you for symptoms and assess your baseline mobility.

 Treatment may include the following treatments and exercises:

 - Pulsed electromagnetic field (PEMF) therapy

 The practice has significant success in treating herniated disc pain using innovative treatments such as zero-gravity postural training and PEMF.
-These therapies help to activate the deep core muscles that support the spine, which often yields positive results in 2-3 sessions.
+These therapies and treatments help to activate the deep core muscles that support the neck and back, which often yields positive results in 2-3 sessions.

 If you’re experiencing pain you believe is due to a herniated disc, call or schedule an appointment with High Line Rehab PT today.